striezel/corona/data/readme.md

   <https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Fallzahlen_Kum_Tab.xlsx>.
   A more machine-readable/-friendly and open (non-proprietary) format would be better, but unfortunately that is as good as it gets for the moment.

+* **Switzerland** and **Liechtenstein**: _(only before 2023-04-05)_
+  Switzerland provides data as CSV (and JSON, too) at
+  <https://www.covid19.admin.ch/> via an API entry point at
+  <https://www.covid19.admin.ch/api/data/context>.
+Well done from a technical
+  point of view. :) This data also contains numbers for Liechtenstein, not just Switzerland, so it is used for both countries.

 * **Turkey**: _(only before 2022-08-28 / before v0.12.4)_
   The Turkish Ministry of Health provides official numbers at